 Customers seeing benefits of ‘robo’ services

-Davide Ingoglia of Objectway demonstrates new tech (photo by Terry Murden)
+Davide Ingoglia of Objectway demonstrates new technology (photo by Terry Murden)

 Consumers are learning to love robots and companies will be forced to adopt new technologies to meet their demands, delegates to a fintech conference were told.

-Fintech developments together with regulatory changes and new developments such as open banking are “empowering” the customer, the conference heard.
+Fintech developments, together with regulatory changes and new developments such as open banking are “empowering” the customer.

 Thomas Zink, a technology adviser to international clients, said banks, investment managers and others handling client money had to be “a step ahead” to manage the progress of digital developments.